frobijn/nF_nanoframework.github.io/content/getting-started-guides/getting-started-versioning.md

 ## Controlled update

 Especially in commercial projects the auto-update strategy may not be feasible.
 An update of one of the packages or firmware may require planning and coordination with other teams.
-All your development and testing is done with a single version of the framework's packages and tools.
+You and all your colleagues must use the same version of the framework's packages and tools.
 You should still plan to update to the latest version of the framework regularly, if only to profit from bug fixes.
 But the actual update to a new version (if there is one) is planned and executed when there is time to assert that your application and device is still working correctly after the update.

 Instead of using the latest version, you are using a version that is frozen in time.
 At the start of a project, you make a local copy of the firmware packages for your devices and of the *nanoff* tool and Virtual Device.
-You only use the NuGet packages that are current at that time.
+You only use the NuGet packages that are current at that time, or at least NuGet packages that match the frozen firmware.
 If you deploy firmware to a (new) device, you'll use the local copy of *nanoff* and of the firmware.
 In unit testing and debugging you use the local copy of the Virtual Device.

 While you are developing, it may become necessary to use additional NuGet packages.
 Or you may encounter an issue with one of the NuGet packages that can be resolved by a bug fix of the class library only.
 (The community welcomes any PR with a resolution of an issue!)
 If your project allows to start using new (versions of) NuGet packages, you want to be sure from the start that the packages are consistent with the frozen version of the firmware.
-Add the *nanoFramework.Versioning* NuGet package to each project, it will verify the consistency of NuGet packages and the selected firmware versions when the software is built.
+Add the *nanoFramework.Versioning* NuGet package and the `nano.devices.json` configuration file to each project, it will verify the consistency of NuGet packages and the selected firmware versions when the software is built.

 If you are ready to update to a new version, freeze the then-current version of the NuGet and firmware packages and tools.
 Deploy the new firmware to test devices and re-test your application.
 If all tests succeed, keep the version and proceed to develop/test with that version.